tahnok/Nagme/README.md

-Android application that vibrates at user set interval in order to remind you to do something, like fix your posture.

-License, GPLv3s

-Author WESLEY ELLIS (tahnok@gmail.com)

-Roadmap:
+This little application will bother you at random intervals.
+It's purpose is to help you remember something like your posture which is what I originally designed it to do.

+Code is released under GPLv3.
+Source available at https://github.com/tahnok/Nagme

+# ToDo #

  * Configurable vibrate patterns

- Bugs:
+ * Random or fixed delays
+ * make popup not ugly
+ * popup or notification bar or none
+ * start at boot
+ * toggle state

+# Bugs #

   * switching to the app after an alarm makes it go off again